frankstepanski/bootcamp-projects-guide/3-javascript/basics/readme.md

 That said, JavaScript also allows to create servers, mobile applications, etc.

-## Languages "over" JavaScript

-The syntax of JavaScript does not suit everyone's needs.
-Different people want different features.

-That's to be expected, because projects and requirements are different for everyone.

-So recently a plethora of new languages appeared, which are *transpiled* (converted) to JavaScript before they run in the browser.

-Modern tools make the transpilation very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood".

-Examples of such languages:

-- [CoffeeScript](http://coffeescript.org/) is a "syntactic sugar" for JavaScript.
-It introduces shorter syntax, allowing us to write clearer and more precise code.
-Usually, Ruby devs like it.
-- [TypeScript](http://www.typescriptlang.org/) is concentrated on adding "strict data typing" to simplify the development and support of complex systems.
-It is developed by Microsoft.
-- [Flow](http://flow.org/) also adds data typing, but in a different way.
-Developed by Facebook.
-- [Dart](https://www.dartlang.org/) is a standalone language that has its own engine that runs in non-browser environments (like mobile apps), but also can be transpiled to JavaScript.
-Developed by Google.
-- [Brython](https://brython.info/) is a Python transpiler to JavaScript that enables the writing of applications in pure Python without JavaScript.
-- [Kotlin](https://kotlinlang.org/docs/reference/js-overview.html) is a modern, concise and safe programming language that can target the browser or Node.

 There are more.
 Of course, even if we use one of transpiled languages, we should also know JavaScript to really understand what we're doing.